Frequently asked questions

 A subscription business model is the only practical option for a product like BandHelper.
 Here are a few reasons why:

 • It's not possible to charge for version upgrades for the app portion of BandHelper because none of the app stores allow developers to charge for upgrades.
-The app stores impose a "buy once, get free upgrades forever" business model, which doesn't support ongoing development to add new features and maintain compatibility with new OS versions.
+The app stores only support subscriptions or a "free upgrades forever" business model, which doesn't support ongoing development to add new features and maintain compatibility with new OS versions.

 • It's not possible to charge for version upgrades for the web-based portion of BandHelper because it runs in the cloud and is not installed onto your device.
 This is why cloud services are never sold based on version upgrades.
 Some cloud services are supported by advertising or by sharing your personal data, but for a professional product like BandHelper, I think a subscription is a better option.